The most significant criminal justice policy changes from the COVID-19 pandemic

 Which federal, state, and local policymakers have taken meaningful steps to protect people in prisons and jails from COVID-19, and what exactly did they do?
 We created this COVID-19 policy tracker at the beginning of the pandemic to help the public understand what was — and wasn’t — being done to depopulate crowded prisons and jails and make them safer.

 The big picture that this policy tracker reveals is grim: Lawmakers have failed to reduce prison and jail populations enough to slow down the spread of the coronavirus, causing incarcerated people to get sick and die at a rate unparalleled in the general public.

 However, some individual state and local policymakers have recognized the urgency of the situation, and taken actions that show how we can release a large number of people from prison — a necessary step to ending mass incarceration.
 And some policy changes made during the pandemic — like eliminating cruel copays for incarcerated people — are ones we should demand be extended permanently.

 Prisons increasing releases

 We reported early in the pandemic that prisons were releasing almost no one.
-Almost a year later, it’s still true: We found that the moderate drops in prison populations in 2020 were the result of fewer admissions, not more releases.
+Almost 2 years later, it’s still true: We found that the moderate drops in prison populations in 2020 were the result of fewer admissions, not more releases.
 And shockingly, most parole boards granted fewer paroles during 2020 than 2019.
 The result?
 As of December 2020, 19 state prison systems were still at 90% capacity or higher.

 And yet state prisons are filled with people with preexisting medical conditions that put them a heightened risk for complications from COVID-19.
 So far, we are aware of these state officials taking steps to reduce the prison population in the face of the pandemic: